ctu-mrs/mrs_apptainer/README.md

 * The provided image will run across Ubuntu versions.
 You run, e.g., our ROS Noetic-based image on the 18.04 host system.
 * The provided image can be backed up easily by copy-and-pasting a single file.
 * The provided image can be altered and saved again, allowing you to store our system's particular configuration for later testing.
-* The provided image is based on our [Docker](https://docs.docker.com/get-started/overview/) images, which can also be backup up individually.

 **Why Singularity and not just Docker?**